Massage Therapy Calgary SW

 Cindy Gutierrez – Registered Massage Therapist

-Cindy Gonzalez was born and raised in Calgary, Alberta.
+Cindy Gutierrez was born and raised in Calgary, Alberta.
 She has always had a strong interest in body health.
 After graduating high school in “99”, she took some time to discover her true passions.

 She graduated from MH Vicars School of Massage Therapy, June 2012.
 Cindy completed the 2200-hour program of intense anatomy, physiology, orthopedic assessments, passive and active stretching and various massage techniques.
 She also completed all of the A.R.T (Active Release Technique) courses, and was fully certified in January 2015.